-- 1. Aside from the Listing Application Fee, the Issuer will be charged an annual maintenance fee of ₽150,000.00 charged by the Philippine Dealing and Exchange Corporation, in advance upon the approval of the Listing; - 2.
-The Issuer will pay a yearly retainer fee to the Trustee amounting to \$\text{\textit{P}}180,000 .00 per annum;} - 3.
-After the Issue, a Paying Agency fee equivalent to 5 basis points of the amount to be paid with a maximum of ₽100,000.00 is payable every Interest Payment Date.
+- 1. Aside from the Listing Application Fee, the Issuer will be charged an annual maintenance fee of #150,000.00 charged by the Philippine Dealing and Exchange Corporation, in advance upon the approval of the Listing; - 2.
+The Issuer will pay a yearly retainer fee to the Trustee amounting to #180,000.00 per annum; - 3.
+After the Issue, a Paying Agency fee equivalent to 5 basis points of the amount to be paid with a maximum of #100,000.00 is payable every Interest Payment Date.
 The Registrar will charge a monthly maintenance fee based on the face value of the Fourth Tranche Bonds and the number of Bondholders; and - 4.
-The Issuer will pay an annual monitoring fee to Philratings amounting to ₽560,000.00 (VAT inclusive).
+The Issuer will pay an annual monitoring fee to Philratings amounting to #560,000.00 (VAT inclusive).
 However, Philratings charges the annual monitoring fee to the Company in relation to all of its bonds outstanding.

-The net proceeds of the Offer will be used to reimburse AboitizPower's equity infusions in AA Thermal, to fund succeeding equity infusions in AA Thermal, and to fund equity infusions in TPI, in relation to GNPD's construction of the 2x668 MW supercritical coal-fired power plant located in Mariveles, Bataan.
+The net proceeds of the Offer will be used for AboitizPower's equity contributions to GNPD in relation to GNPD's construction of the 2x668 MW supercritical coal-fired power plant located in Mariveles, Bataan, and for general corporate purposes.